One More Time (1931 film)

-One More Time is the second title in the Merrie Melodies series, and stars Foxy as a Prohibition-era cop.
-It was released as early as August 11, 1931.
+One More Time is a 1931 American animated comedy short film.
+It is the second film in the Merrie Melodies series starring Foxy.
+It was released as early as August 8, 1931.
 (Note: Archived from an August 11 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.
 It could've actually premiered on August 1.)
-It is directed by Rudolf Ising.
+It was directed by Rudolf Ising.

 This is one of only three Merrie Melodies cartoons to star Foxy; the other two are Lady, Play Your Mandolin! and Smile, Darn Ya, Smile!.

-It will enter the public domain on January 1, 2027 in accordance with current copyright laws.
+Its copyright was never renewed after Associated Artists Productions acquired its rights, allowing it to lapse into the public domain.